mahmoodhamdi/daily_challenge/README.md

 [Subarray Sums Divisible by K](https://leetcode.com/problems/subarray-sums-divisible-by-k/description/)

-Given an integer array `nums` and an integer `k`, return the number of non-empty subarrays that have a sum divisible by `k`.
+Given an integer array nums and an integer k, return the number of non-empty subarrays that have a sum divisible by k.

 A subarray is a contiguous part of an array.